-It is easy to find tortilla made with different variety of corn and the result is a colored tortilla.
+It is easy to find tortilla made with a different variety of corn and the result is a colored tortilla.
 The corn can be white, blue, red or the most common yellow.
 Doesn’t matter the color, tortillas are the main ingredient of Mexican food.
 It is also important to say that nowadays wheat flour tortillas are becoming more popular especially in the Northern regions of Mexico.
 If you have to choose, go with corn, not only because is more traditional but also because is more tasty and healthy at the same time.

 This snack was originated in Mexico, exactly in the city of Piedras Negras, Coahuila.
-The story of its origin is pretty interesting, Nachos its born from the few ingredients available in Ignacio Anaya’s kitchen: tortillas, cheese and jalapeños.
+The story of its origin is pretty interesting, Nachos its born from the few ingredients available in Ignacio Anaya’s kitchen: tortillas, cheese, and jalapeños.
 Ignacio “nacho” cut the tortillas into triangles, fried them, added shredded cheddar cheese, quickly heated them, added sliced pickled jalapeño peppers, and served them.

-Despite its Mexican origins Nachos are more popular among Tex Mex cuisine, they are hard to find in the central and south regions of Mexico.
+Despite its Mexican origins, Nachos are more popular among Tex Mex cuisine, they are hard to find in the central and south regions of Mexico.
 Anyway triangular pieces of crunchy tortillas are easy to find, but they’re called Totopos!

 WHAT TO ORDER WHEN IN MEXICO

 It is very hard to write a list of traditional Mexican dishes and mention them all.
 This cuisine is very complex and varied.
-But if you wan to eat real Mexican food you have at least to try one of this.
+But if you want to eat real Mexican food you have at least to try one of this.

 Mole, Pozole, Elote, Esquite, Chiles en nogada (only in September), Chicharron, Tacos al Pastor (plural is because the minimum order is 5, never ask for just one or two), Gringa, Tamal, Cochinita Pibil… This is just to mention some of them, the list can go on and on.